 You are not required to revisit traumatic experiences during your first session.
 The focus is on building enough safety and stability before engaging in deeper emotional work.
 Many people find relief in knowing that nothing is rushed and that they remain in control of the pace.

 Many clients notice that IFS therapy feels less judgmental and less problem-focused than other approaches.
 Rather than working to eliminate unwanted thoughts or emotions, IFS encourages understanding and compassion toward all internal experiences.
+Clients often learn more about how they have had to unconsciously adapt to their life circumstances, especially early in life.

 IFS sessions often feel: